Updated August 2018

 - Learn about my paid services.

-- Nell Boeschenstein is a creative writing professor and extensively published freelancer who offers editing and coaching services for nonfiction writers—including memoir, family history, and narrative nonfiction.
+- Nell Boeschenstein is a creative writing professor and freelancer who offers editing services for nonfiction writers—including memoir, personal essay, family history, and narrative nonfiction.

 - Whether you’re writing a novel, seeking a ghostwriter, or looking to publish a book from your nonfiction expertise, Stuart Horwitz of Book Architecture can help.